najtompkins/automated_card_game/README.md

         <img src="./images/streamlit_images/Player1DashboardApp.png" alt="Second Image" width="33%"/>
         <img src="./images/streamlit_images/Player2DashboardApp.png" alt="First Image" width="33%"/>
         </p>
     1. The below line charts are rendered at the bottom of each player's dashboard.
-These charts are much more extensive in the data that they display and allow the user to better visualize how each player was doing throughout the rounds, how many times the players traded dominance (holding the most cards) or how many wars there were in total.
+These charts are much more extensive in the data that they display and allow the user to better visualize how each player was doing throughout the rounds, how many times the players traded dominance (holding the most cards) or how many Wars there were in total.
         <p align="center" vertical_align='center'>
         <img src="./images/streamlit_images/EndOfGameWarChartApp.png" alt="Third Image" width="70%"/>
         </p>